golang-leipzig/golang-leipzig.github.io/content/posts/meetup-8-wrapup.md

 ![](/proxy-protocol.png)

-Also, thanks [klingtnet](https://github.com/klingtnet) for liberating an slightly strange zip implementation from the depth of the Go module proxy implementation!
+Also, thanks [klingtnet](https://github.com/klingtnet) for liberating an slightly strange zip implementation from the depths of the Go module proxy implementation!

 * This issue started the conversation: [golang/go/issues/34953](https://github.com/golang/go/issues/34953)